rapidsai/rapids-examples/dask-metrics/README.md

 #### Optional:

+* [**`job_type` (default 'client')**](#job-number-tracking): determines the logic for tracking job numbers.
 * **`polling_interval` (default 200)**: number of milliseconds to wait between collecting new measurements.
 * **`mem_limit`**: If set, each worker will dump metrics onto disk after `mem_limit` number of measurements to save local memory.
 * **`dump_loc` (default 'temp')**: Location on disk that each worker will store temporary metrics if `mem_limit` is set.

+### Job Number Tracking

+The default logic for tracking job numbers is client-based (`job_type='client'`).
+This means that a job consists of the dags submitted from a single client connection.
+A new client connection would be a new job.

+You can also enable manual job number tracking (`job_type='manual'`).
+In this configuration, job numbers are independent of client connections.
+The only way to increment the job number is with a call to `new_job()` from a Monitor object.
+You can pass it the named argument `job` to specify a specific job number instead of just incrementing it by 1 as well.

 ### Peak Memory